khoirulmuzakka/Minion/paper/paper.md

 - L-BFGS-B [@doi:10.1137/0916069]
 - L-BFGS [@Liu1989]

 Additional algorithms are planned for future releases.
 Minion also ships benchmark suites from IEEE CEC competitions spanning 2011, 2014, 2017, 2019, 2020, and 2022.
+The library further bundles classic analytic test functions—such as sphere, Rosenbrock, and Rastrigin—for quick experimentation and unit testing.

 Minion exposes a consistent `Minimizer` interface in both C++ and Python.
 Algorithms are selected via a simple identifier (e.g. `"ARRDE"`, `"L_BFGS_B"`), and option names remain stable across population-based and quasi-Newton methods.
 The result object, `MinionResult`, mirrors the structure of `scipy.optimize.OptimizeResult`, making it straightforward to exchange results with SciPy tooling or any code that expects that layout.